-This plug may cause the follicle wall to bulge and produce a whitehead.
+This plug can lead to the follicle wall becoming enlarged and forming a whitehead.
 The plug may darken, causing a blackhead.
 Pimples are raised red spots with a white center that develop when blocked hair follicles become inflamed or infected.
 Blockages and inflammation that develop deep inside hair follicles produce lumps beneath the surface of your skin called cysts.
 Other pores in your skin, which are the openings of the sweat glands onto your skin, aren’t normally involved in acne.

 Hormonal changes in your body can provoke or aggravate it.
 Such changes are common in:

 Other risk factors include: